The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 In 2018, women paid more for car insurance than men did.
 Let's explore why.

-As of 2018, women pay more for car insurance than women - about .68% or $4.50 per 6-months.
-Although not a major rating factor, car insurance companies see your gender a way to predict and price what kind of client you will be.
-Let’s explore the ins and outs of finding car insurance for women - starting with the cheapest companies.
+Women pay more for car insurance than do men - about 0.68% more — or $4.50 — per six-month policy.
+Although gender is not a major rating factor, car insurance companies see it as a way to predict and price for risk.
+Let’s explore the ins and outs of finding car insurance for women, starting with the most affordable companies.

 Using a methodology outlinedhere,we discovered that USAA is the cheapest car insurance company for women.
 At $485, USAA is $271 cheaper than the group average.
-If you do not qualify for USAA, as you have to be a military or family member, Geico is the next cheapest option.
-Geico will set you back $606 per 6-months or $101 per month.
+If you do not qualify for USAA, as you have to be a military or family member, GEICO is the next cheapest option, setting female drivers back an average of $606 per six months, or $101 per month.

 |Car Insurance Provider||Average 6-month premium|

 Like many attributes, gender can tell an insurance company what kind of driver and client you might be.
 For young clients, male drivers under 25 face car insurance rates significantly higher than those assigned to young female drivers.
 An insurance company sees young male drivers as more likely to get into an accident or moving violation.
 Thus, they’re more expensive to insure.

 As drivers get older, women pay slightly more for car insurance.

 Average 6-month premium

 States are starting to phase this methodology out.
 Hawaii, Massachusetts, Pennsylvania, North Carolina, California, and Montana are the states that do not consider gender as a rating factor.
 Furthermore, California, Washington DC, and Oregon recognize non-binary gender options.
 Currently, women pay more than men in 25 states and pay less in 21 states.